SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 }
 ```

-You can use any enumeration, and you can define as many categories as you like, with whatever names
+You can use any enumeration type, and you can define as many categories as you like, with whatever
-you like.
-The numerical values of the enumeration members determine the order of the categories in
+names you like.
+The numerical values of the enumeration members determine the order of the
-the help text.
+categories in the help text.

 Apply the `DescriptionAttribute` to each member in the enumeration to set the text that will be used
 for the category header.
 If the `DescriptionAttribute` is not present, the name of the enumeration